IgniteUI/igniteui-docfx/en/components/grids_templates/column_selection.md

 ```

 #### Overriding the Base Theme
-In order to style components for Internet Explorer 11, we have to use different approach, since it doesn't support CSS variables.
+In order to style components for Internet Explorer 11, we have to use a different approach, since it doesn't support CSS variables.

 >[!NOTE]
 >If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
 In order to prevent the custom theme to leak to other components, be sure that you have included the `:host` selector before `::ng-deep`.